miguelpaz/jlab/cartodb_torque_tutorial.md

 Give a name to your map in the `Untitled` area in the upper left corner and that go to the `Data View`.

-Notice that the the `geometry` field in the table displays the information you pointed out in the `LATITUDE` and `LONGITUDE` columns.
+Notice that the `geometry` field in the table displays the information you pointed out in the `LATITUDE` and `LONGITUDE` columns.

-> PRO TIP: In case you only have the address name, not the LAT/LONG information, CartoDB can do that for you for free up to 100 columns, but for a price after that.
-If you don’t want to pay anything, [this awesome website](http://www.findlatitudeandlongitude.com/batch-geocode) gets that info in batch for you, or you can go to [http://www.latlong.net](http://www.latlong.net/) and get the information one at a time.
+> **TIP:** In case you only have the address and not the LAT/LONG information, Carto can retrieve the information for you for free for up to 100 columns.
+For anything bigger than that, you will have to pay.
+If the number of addresses is not too large you can split the file into batches of 100 and then ensamble it all back together.
+If you don’t want to pay anything, [this awesome website](http://www.findlatitudeandlongitude.com/batch-geocode) will get the LAT/LONG in a batch for you.
+[This site](http://stevemorse.org/jcal/latlon.php) by Stephen P. Morse will also help you with batch geocoding (it also has a nice FAQ about address data).
+You can go also to [http://www.latlong.net](http://www.latlong.net/) to get the LAT/LONG information one address at a time.

 Your dataset will probably already be georreferenced.
 But, more importantly, you will need to change the designation of the dates in your dataset, by going to the `Incident_Date` column and changing the data type to “Date”.
-CartoDB will do it for you automatically.
+Carto will do it for you automatically.

 ![](https://github.com/miguelpaz/jlab/blob/master/images/cartodb_data%20type.png?raw=true)

-This is very important, of course, because it will animate your map accordingly, based on the dates you have in the dataset.
-If the CartoDB tool doesn’t recognize a date there, it will choose other data, if any, to serve as time reference.
+This is very important because it will animate your map based on the dates over time you have in the dataset.
+If the Carto tool doesn’t recognize a date there, it will choose other data, if any, to serve as time reference.

 ## Visualizing the information